 The hard-charging Sox finished the 1964 season one game behind the first place New York Yankees.
 Chicago’s tall rangy shortstop hit for a .261 batting average to go along with 20 home runs and 68 RBIs, He also posted career highs in doubles (25) and hits (150).
 Ron also led the loop in putouts for the second time.

-Hanson played all 162 games for the White Sox in 1965 while continuing to establish himself as one of the most consistent infielders in the game.
-That season, he led all American League shortstops in assists for the third year in a row.
+Hansen played all 162 games for the White Sox in 1965 while continuing to establish himself as one of the most consistent infielders in the game.
+That season, he led all American League shortstops in assists for the second year in a row.

 In early May of 1966, Ron re-injured his back during pre-game batting practice.
 The injury occurred when Hansen stepped back and came down on a baseball that someone had thrown into the infield, He tried to play through the pain but was eventually removed from the White Sox lineup on May 14.

 A short time later, he underwent a myelogram at Mercy Hospital in Chicago that showed a defect between the fifth lumbar vertebrae and sacrum, The injury required a second back operation, and he missed the rest of the season.
 After losing Hansen’s services, the White Sox used infielders Al Weis, Lee Elia, and newly acquired Wayne Causey to help fill the gap at shortstop.